Senths02/portfolio/src/content/watch-party-data.md

 ### Straight to the party

->For the alternative experience without the waiting area, I moved all the functionality from the waiting area to the media player's side panel.
+>For the alternative experience (without a waiting area), I moved all the functionality in the waiting area to the side panel in the media player.

-In addition to contact saving, this included:
-- The host's ability to invite people
-- The host's ability to change the watch party name
-- Everyone's ability to change their display name

->Without a waiting area, users would go directly to the streaming area.
+Without a waiting area, users would go directly to the streaming area.

-They could then invite people and change their preferences anytime during the watch party, without having to leave.
+They could invite people and change their preferences anytime during the watch party, without having to leave.
 <br>

 ![Host's streaming area](images/watch-party-data/host_contact_panel.png)